‘Teen Mom OG’ Star Ryan Edwards Goes On An Instagram Rant Against His ‘Miserable’ Haters

 Ryan Edwards doesn’t care what his Instagram followers think of his behavior.

-Weeks after getting out of jail after missing the birth of his son and getting arrested, the Teen Mom OG star fired back at a number of fans who wanted to know why he’s been failing so badly at life, and allegedly refusing to step up as a husband and father for his wife and two sons.
+Weeks after getting out of jail after missing the birth of his son and getting arrested, the Teen Mom OG star fired back at a number of fans who wanted to know why he’s been failing so badly at life and allegedly refusing to step up as a husband and father for his wife and two sons.

 “I’m sorry you [people] are so unhappy with yourself or your lives that you feel the need to say negative things,” Edwards wrote in response to his critics, according to an April 29 report from In Touch Weekly.